dedenbangkit/denebsupervisord/README.md

         cp denebsupervisord/supervisor.config {$path_to_source}/source/.ebextension/
         cp denebsupervisord/supervisor.sh {$path_to_source}/source/.ebextension/

-2. Add new value to Elastic Beanstalk software configuration
+2. Add new value to Elastic Beanstalk software configuration in your dashboard.
    - All Application > ```${YOUR_ENV}``` > Configuration > Software Configuration.
    - Look at your Environment Properties, add this value:
      ```